veteranbv/unifi-client-updater/README.md

 - `README.md`: Provides information and instructions for the project.
 - `requirements.txt`: Lists the required Python packages.
 - `forget_devices_unifi.py`: Script to forget devices based on MAC addresses provided in a CSV file.
+- `get_active_clients.py`: Script to retrieve the active clients from the UniFi Controller API.
+- `get_historic_clients.py`: Script to retrieve the historic or currently disconnected clients from the UniFi Controller API.
 - `test_api.py`: Script to test the connectivity and functionality of the UniFi Controller API endpoints.
 - `update_clients.py`: Script to update client information using the UniFi Controller API.
 - `data/`: Directory to store the CSV files containing client information and MAC addresses.